emugaya/office_space_allocation/README.md

 1. Make sure you have Python 3.5.2 or later
 2. Set your environment varibles using the settings in the requirements.txt
 3. Go to the root folder of the cloned Application and run dojo_cli.py
+4. The Application has been developed and tested on Windows 10.

 # Functions Implemented and Working:
 1. create_room <room_type> <room_name> ... - Creates rooms in the Dojo.
 Using this command, the user should be able to create as many rooms as possible by specifying multiple room names after the create_room command.